 Dentists, Hours, Iowa, Worked

 Includes bibliographical references (pages 113-116).

 Copyright 2011 Adrienne Douglas Jennings

 Jennings, Adrienne Douglas.
-"Variables associated with the hours worked by Iowa dentists." thesis, University of Iowa, 2011.
+"Variables associated with the hours worked by Iowa dentists."
+MS (Master of Science) thesis, University of Iowa, 2011.